UrielOfir/AzurePipelineDocker/README.md

 2. Then you need to [add an azure devops agent to the deafult agent pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#azure-pipelines).
 It must be linux agent.

+You also must have an Azure container registry!

 3. Add to your pipline two enviroments: `staging` and `deployment`.
 In each enviroment add an agent on the ansible machine of your azure cloud enviroment.